 Not Answering The Clinical Question

-It is imperative to scour the history for whatever clinical question the clinician wants answered.
+It is imperative to scour the history for whatever clinical question the clinician wants to be answered.
 This way you can actually provide a helpful answer to improve patient care.
-That is main reason we are here as radiologists!
+That is the main reason we are here as radiologists!

 The Eight Deadly Sins- Lessons Learned